Skip to content

 Notice that you will need to make sure you have enough available file quota (30,000) since conda creates thousands of files.

-To to create an Anaconda conda environment called jupyterlab, do the following on the command line (you can use the latest Anaconda3 version):
+To to create a conda environment called jupyterlab, do the following on the command line (you can use the latest Anaconda3 version):

 module purge